danyim/egghead-notes/npm-scripts-build-tool.md

     }
     ```

-- Pass arguments to npm scripts by adding `--` following the arguments
+- Pass arguments to npm scripts by adding a `--` before the arguments

     ```javascript
     "scripts": {